Skip to main content

 fastCRW is the stronger answer when your agent has to do real web work after the first search call.

-That full chain is why fastCRW is a better Exa alternative than another search-only API.
+That full chain is why fastCRW is a better alternative to Exa than another search-only API.
 It replaces more software, more integration code, and more operating cost.

 Try it in the playground if you want to feel the difference quickly.